 30 Name of the lot: MARIA FRACC.
 NE

 Title number: 214135

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 146.1390 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From August 10, 2001 through A August 09, 2051
+Life of the concession: From August 10, 2001 through A ugust 09, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 320

 Page: 178

 Number: 355

-Mining duties (surface taxes): Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding rks Reports.
-See Note 3.
+Proof of Assessment Works:

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): registered or in process to be registered at RPM. h
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 31 Name of the lot: VIOLETA

 Title number: 214136

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 45.6837 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From August 10, 2001 through A ugust 09, 2051
+Life of the concession: From August 10, 2001 through A August 09, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 320

 Page: 178

 Number: 356

-Mining duties (surface taxes): Based on the information provided by CMDC, we are of the opinion that as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+Mining duties (surface taxes): Based on the information provided by CMDC, we are of the opinion tha as of the date of this report, this concession is in good standing regardin the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued an official communication requesting the payment of any outstanding minin duties derived from this concession.
 See Note 2.

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, oncession is in good standing regarding ks Reports.
+Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding rks Reports.
 See Note 3.

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): ts in registered or in process to be registered at RPM. with
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): in registered or in process to be registered at RPM.

 32 Name of the lot: LAS PALOMAS

 Title number: 214260

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 257.0432 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From September 06, 2001 throug gh September 05, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 321

 Page: 60

 Number: 120

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2.AssessmentBased on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.cumbrances, contracts in istered with Registry ofThere are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2. t Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.
+There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):